 It may seem counterintuitive, but new tires are actually less efficient than worn tires.

-Even when buying low rolling resistance tires, or more efficient tires, this is something to keep in mind.
-While your new tires may be more efficient than other new tires, they may still negatively impact your fuel efficiency or battery range when compared to your worn tires.
-There’s no reason for concern; this is perfectly natural because of the nature of your old tires’ worn condition.
+Even low rolling resistance (LRR) or more efficient tires experience this.
+New LRR or efficient tires may still negatively impact your fuel efficiency or battery range when compared to worn tires.
+This isn’t a reason for concern as it’s just the nature of your old tire’s condition.

 Manufacturers want to outclass their competition, so you’ll find that Original Equipment (OE) tires that come with your new vehicle are a little more efficient than aftermarket tires.